Parametric Social Identity Injection and Diversification in Public Opinion Simulation: Baseline Implementation Details

 \textbf{DivReq.} The DivReq baseline introduces an explicit diversity request at the prompt level.
 Specifically, we augment the Direct prompt with an additional instruction encouraging output diversity.
 This baseline assesses whether prompt-level diversity requests alone are sufficient to alleviate output homogenization.

 \begin{mybox}{Additional Instruction} \sffamily Please try to be as diverse as possible. \end{mybox}

 \textbf{PE (Prompt Engineering).} The PE baseline conditions the model on structured demographic profiles constructed from real human samples in the WVS dataset.
-For each simulated individual, a demographic profile is instantiated by sampling attributes (e.g., age, gender, education, income, religion) from the empirical distribution.
-The model is then prompted to answer survey questions based on the following template.
+Specifically, we convert the self-reported demographic information of each subject in the dataset (e.g., age, gender, income level, education, religious beliefs, etc.) into natural language descriptions, which are then used as prompts to input into a LLM, thereby guiding the model to simulate the responses, attitudes, or behavioral reactions of that individual.

 \begin{mybox}{PE Prompt} \sffamily Please answer based on the following personal profile:

 You are a \{sex\}.
 You are aged \{age\}.
 You live in \{country\}.
 You are \{citizenship\}. \{immigrant\_self\_status\}. \{immigrant\_mother\_status\}. \{immigrant\_father\_status\}.
 You live in a \{urban\_rural\} area, \{settlement\_type\}, with a population of \{settlement\_size\}.
 Your household consists of \{household\_size\} members.
 You \{live\_with\_parents\}.
 You speak \{home\_language\} at home.
 You are \{marital\_status\}, have \{num\_children\} children.
 Your education level is \{education\_self\}.
 Your spouse's education level is \{education\_spouse\}.
 Your father's education level is \{education\_father\}.
 Your mother's education level is \{education\_mother\}.
 You are \{employment\_self\}.
 You \{occupation\_self\}.
 You work in the \{work\_sector\}.
 Your spouse is \{employment\_spouse\}.
 Your spouse \{occupation\_spouse\}.
 Your father \{occupation\_father14\} when you were 14 years old.
 You \{chief\_wage\_earner\}.
 During the past year, your family \{family\_savings\}.
 You belong to the \{social\_class\}.
 Your income is in income group \{income\_decile\} (1 = lowest, 10 = highest). \{religion\_status\}.
 Your ethnic group is \{ethnic\_group\}. \end{mybox}